'“Walloonie” SS-Volunteers:

 Haumptsturmführer, 2 8.
 SS-Freiwilleg Grenadier-Division “Wallonien”:

 He wears the ‘Ehrenzeichen der Wallonen or Honor Award of the Walloons’ or ‘Rexist Cross’ on his right pocket, as opposed, to the left as per norm.
 The Decoration was worn on the pocket following authorization by RF-SS Himmler in November 1944. the award could be presented in bronze and silver based on merit dating to 1941.
 His other decorations include the EK I and II Klass, Ost Front ‘Winter’ Ribbon, The Infantry Combat Clasp in Gold, Infantry Assault Badge, and Silver Wound Badge!
-Clearly an Infantry officer, with the white piping on his shoulder boards.
+An Infantry officer, with white piping on his shoulder boards.
 It’s said by some that all officers had their shoulder-boards sewn in, I don’t buy that 1 it sucks for washing the uniforms, and 2, in the field rank change often came quickly, or not at all, boards and pips, whatever were just applied there on the spot.

-I’ve added an old shot of how he may have looked out in the field, wearing a brown side out/oak camouflaged smock, and rabbit fur hat.
+I’ve added an old shot of how he may have looked out in the field, wearing a brown side-out/oak camouflaged smock, and rabbit fur hat.

 Untershurmführer, Strumgeschutz Wrap :